Grim & Evil: Broadcast and spin-offs

+In 2003, the network separated Grim & Evil into their own full-length series, The Grim Adventures of Billy & Mandy and Evil Con Carne, despite the 2003 episodes having originally been made for Grim & Evil.
+In 2004, Evil Con Carne was given another season with a new animation style, but Maxwell Atoms chose to end the series, as he believed running two shows was stressful and that Billy & Mandy had more creative potential.
 On October 22, 2004, Cartoon Network aired the half-hour Billy & Mandy/Evil Con Carne combo: "Five-O-Clock Shadows" and "Ultimate Evil", with it being the final half-hour Grim & Evil episode.
 While the two segments weren't exactly produced for Grim and Evil, they aired on the same night, leading to fan rumors that it makes up Episode 27.

+Evil Con Carnes General Skarr became a recurring character on Billy and Mandy beginning in the second season, including as a main character in the TV film Underfist, with other Evil Con Carne characters making occasional cameo appearances.
 On March 16, 2007, Cartoon Network aired the 11-minute Billy & Mandy/Evil Con Carne crossover episode titled "Company Halt".